johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-04-06-types-as-comments-strong-types-weakly-held/index.md

 What I wanted, way back before TypeScript existed, was JavaScript with static typing.
 TypeScript _mostly_ is that.
 At least in the way I choose to use it.

-I don't use enums, namespaces, decorators etc. This is significant as each of those features steps has an emit aspect; using one of these will create special JavaScript to represent a custom TypeScript implemented feature.
+I don't use `enum`s, `namespace`s, `decorator`s etc. This is significant as each of those features steps has an emit aspect; using one of these will require transpilation to create special JavaScript to represent a custom TypeScript implemented feature.
+All other TypeScript features are _erased_ by transpilation; there's no execution characteristics.

-So by subsetting the features of TypeScript, I'm using only those features that do not have an emit aspect.
-I'm using "pure" JavaScript.
-As a consequence, it's possible to use just JavaScript, if I'm willing to commit to using JSDoc syntax in favour of TypeScript.
-Often I am.
-More than that, there's other people out there who are doing this on sizeable projects like [webpack](https://github.com/webpack/webpack).
+So by subsetting the features of TypeScript, we can choose to use only those features that do not have an emit aspect.
+By making that choice, it's possible to use just JavaScript, if we're willing to commit to using JSDoc syntax in favour of TypeScript.
+There's many in the community who are doing this on sizeable projects like [webpack](https://github.com/webpack/webpack) already.

 JSDoc is great, but it's undeniably more verbose than writing TypeScript.
 If types as comments was to be adopted, we'd able to write TypeScript in our JavaScript files.
-We'd be able to use TypeScript to type check that.
+We'd be able to use TypeScript to type check that **if we wanted to**.
 But we wouldn't need to transpile our code prior to running.
+We could run our source code directly.
 Brilliant!

-## Generic invocations - TypeScript a change is coming
+## Generic invocations - TypeScript... a change is coming?

 Up until now as we've looked at the proposal, the story has been one of JavaScript becoming "types tolerant" and the likes of Flow / TypeScript syntax in future being considered valid JavaScript.
-In actual fact, this is a two way street; TypeScript has some changes to make to its own world when it comes to generic invocation.
+In actual fact, this is a two way street; to comply with types become JavaScript native, TypeScript would have to make changes to make to its own world.
+There's a few cases which apply, the one that seems most significant is that of generic invocation.
 [To quote the proposal](https://github.com/giltayar/proposal-types-as-comments#generic-invocations):

 > One can explicitly specify the type arguments of a generic function invocation or generic class instantiation [in TypeScript](https://www.typescriptlang.org/docs/handbook/2/functions.html#specifying-type-arguments).
 >